mullerdavid/ctf_writeups/cyberquest24/Finals_Hardware_It_will_Just_Work/README.md

 The dumped firmware from the challenge devices can be found in [flash_contents.zip](workdir/flash_contents.zip).

 This can be installed on compatible boards.
 Such board is a Tenstar ESP32-C3 Zero, with 4 MB of flash.
-The led might not work, but the chellenge itself does.
+The led might not work, but the challenge itself does.

 ![](screenshots/1.png)